fujiwara/grpc-stream-filetransfer/README.md

 ## Description

-This is a simple tool to copy files from a remote host to a local host using gRPC.
+This is a simple tool to copy files between local and remote hosts using gRPC stream.

 ## Usage